If you’re looking for a quick and cheap meal around Walt Disney World, Quick Service Restaurants are going to be your best choice.

 Looking around Walt Disney World, you’ll see that eligible snacks cost about $5 a piece.

-This means that if you want the most “bang for your buck”, you should be looking for meals that are about $20 per person.
+This means that if you want the most “bang for your buck”, we always look for meals that are about $20 per person.

 How much food is included in one Quick Service Credit?